fmerizzi/GCN_detect_bitcoin_money_laundering/README.md

 # GCN_detect_bitcoin_money_laundering
 This project attempts the use new techniques in the field of AML applied to the bitcoin blockchain.
 ## file list
-1. 1_main_transaction_tracker.ipynb, main reimplementation of the paper.
+- 1_main_transaction_tracker.ipynb, main reimplementation of the paper.
 LogReg, RandomForest, DenseNetworks + the implementation and test of the tracker algorithm.
-2. 1_main_transaction_tracker_distributedTrain.ipynb, same exact code but using a distributed set rather than a time_step based split.
+- 1_transaction_tracker_extended.ipynb, extended classification with multiple classifiers to test the Random Forest is the best hypotesis
-3. 2_GCN_elliptic.ipynb, implementation of a GCN network in keras and subsequent evaluation
+- 1_main_transaction_tracker_distributedTrain.ipynb, same exact code but using a distributed set rather than a time_step based split.
-4. 3_GAT_elliptic.ipynb implementation of a GAT network in keras and subsequent evaluation
+- 2_GCN_elliptic.ipynb, implementation of a GCN network in keras and subsequent evaluation
-5. 1_transaction_tracker_extended.ipynb, extended classification with multiple classifiers to test the Random Forest is the best hypotesis
+- 3_GAT_elliptic.ipynb implementation of a GAT network in keras and subsequent evaluation

 ## Discussion points